madelinegannon/SkeletonTracker/README.md

 These values are saved on exit in the _bin/data/settings.xml_ file.
 You can manually adjust the values in this file, and then restart the app for finer numeric control.

+### Using the GUI

+There are a few useful things to point out in the GUI.
+First, hitting the `Save` icon in the top right writes out the current parameters to a settings file in  _bin/data/settings.xml_ file.

+Second, you can toggle streaming data ON and OFF using `Stream Bodies` button towards the top.

 ![](https://github.com/madelinegannon/SkeletonTracker/blob/master/reference/skeleton-tracker_params_streaming.png)

 #### Keypressed Cheat Sheet

 `G`:
-Toggles the GUI and Fullscreen Mode
+Toggles hiding the GUI and Fullscreen Mode

 `1`:
 Show TOP VIEW